 I saw myself in this cycle of working too much and then stopping to catch my breath.
 But then feeling too frustrated and defeated to get back up and try again.

-And then when you finally do get working again, you need to hustle to make up for it.
+And then when I finally do get working again, I felt I needed to hustle to make up for it.

 If you see yourself in this pattern, know it’s time to take a step back.